How to Access Property Records in Alaska

 Alaska views land and property records as the same thing.
 The State of Alaska Department of Natural Resources is the government office in charge of all land and property records.
 They have a basic search tool the public can use to verify land ownership, view plats, and research federal surveys.

-Types of Property Records
+Types of Property Records in Alaska

 During a property history search, you will encounter many different types of property records.
 Each has its own function.
 Some are very detailed, and others are not.
 The information contained in them can overlap.
 The most common types of property records in Alaska are as follows: